REACH (Registration, Evaluation, Authorization and Restrictions of Chemicals)

 U.S. exporters may also submit questions to ECHA or Member State helpdesks (free of charge).

-In addtion, ECHA maintains the following webpage containing links to the REACH regulation (as amended), court-rulings by the European Court of Justice and other relevant legislation.
+In addition, ECHA maintains the following webpage containing links to the REACH regulation (as amended), court-rulings by the European Court of Justice and other relevant legislation.
 See REACH legal texts.

 Contact the Commercial Service